postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 To make your documentation even more valuable to users, [add descriptions](/docs/publishing-your-api/authoring-your-documentation/) to the items in your collection.
 Any descriptions you add are automatically included in the documentation for your collection.

-To add documentation to a collection, folder, or request, do the following:
+To add a description, do the following:

 1. Select **Collections** in the sidebar, and then select a collection, folder, or request.
 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the right sidebar.